suparthjain22/Netflix-Exploratory-Data-Analysis/README.md

 ## Project Overview

-Briefly describe the purpose and goals of your EDA project.
-Mention what dataset you're analyzing and what insights you aim to gain.
+The purpose of an Exploratory Data Analysis (EDA) project on a Netflix dataset involves analyzing and gaining insights from the data related to Netflix content, user interactions, or any other relevant information available in the dataset.
+EDA is a crucial step in understanding the characteristics and patterns within the data, and it serves several purposes.

 ## Project Structure